 Fig. 1 The head of the welding tracking sensor.

-When the welding gun is correctly positioned above the weld, the weld should be close to the center of the stripe, so that the camera can observe the laser stripe and weld.
+To ensure accurate observation, the welding gun should be positioned correctly above the weld so that the weld is near the center of the stripe, allowing the camera to observe both the laser stripe and the weld.

 Fig. 2 The position of weld.